 Our pretzel twists, pretzel bagels, and multigrain does contain commercial (instant) yeast.

-Only our Daily Bread Multigrain has a pre-sliced option, making it ideal for school and family lunches.
-Our other breads dry out quicker once sliced so we keep it whole for optimal taste.
+On request, we can pre-sliced sourdoughs, making it ideal for restaurants, schools and family lunches.
+Note that pre-slicing can dry out the loaf quicker.
 To keep your bread fresh as long as possible, we also recommend slicing just before use.

 We love to hear that people are interested in using spent grains in their own baking.